Braves vs. Marlins Player Props Betting Odds

 Albies Stats

-- Ozzie Albies has two doubles, a triple, seven home runs, four walks and 23 RBI (25 total hits).
+- Ozzie Albies has 26 hits with two doubles, a triple, seven home runs, seven walks and 23 RBI.

-- Albies has picked up at least one hit in two games in a row.
-During his last five outings he is batting .368 with a double, a triple, three home runs, a walk and nine RBI.
+- Albies brings a three-game streak with at least one hit into this one.
+In his last five games he is hitting .389 with a triple, three home runs, three walks and seven RBI.

 Albies Recent Games